As Trump battles coronavirus, no plans for Pence to assume temporary authority, say administration officials

 Cutz, who keeps in touch with former NSC colleagues, said deputy national security adviser Matthew Pottinger is maintaining a regime he began in the spring, when he moved his office from the West Wing to the Eisenhower Executive Office Building, across the street from the White House, to ensure continuity of NSC operations in the case of a coronavirus outbreak among staff.

-Pottinger has sought to maintain distance from O’Brien, who contracted the virus in May and self-quarantined, and he has continued the practice since O’Brien has returned to work.
+Pottinger has sought to maintain distance from O’Brien, who self-quarantined when he contracted the virus in May, and Pottinger has continued the practice since O’Brien returned to work.
 Pottinger also has been among the White House aides who has routinely worn a face mask, although he was photographed not wearing one during a trip with the president aboard Air Force One en route to a Sept.
 11 memorial service in Pennsylvania.

 Also Saturday, the Trump campaign announced “Operation MAGA,” to hold events and “carry the campaign forward until the president returns to the trail.”